-To provide group training services in Tasmania, an organisation must be registered by Skills Tasmania once it exceeds ten (10) apprentice / trainee placements with host employer(s).
+To provide group training services in Tasmania, an organisation must be registered by Skills Tasmania when it exceeds ten (10) apprentice / trainee placements with host employer(s).

 To be registered as a GTO, an organisation must meet the Tasmanian Operational Requirements for Group Training Organisations and meet the National Standards for Group Training Organisations.